IdeaFestival Bowling Green 2022

 Will all the activities be the same as last year?

-No; although one or two may be the same, most of our returning activity creators will be changing things up.
-We also will have many brand-new activity creators with brand-new experiences to share.
-Finally, we will be bringing a new focus to the activities, encouraging participants to take the opportunity to talk to the creators about their work and career paths; to reflect on how ideas in the speaker sessions apply to the hands-on, minds-on activities; and to share their own ideas with other participants.
+No; although some may be the same, some of our returning activity creators will be changing things up.
+We also will have brand-new activity creators with brand-new experiences to share.
+Additionally, we encourage participants to take the opportunity to talk to the creators about their work and career paths; to reflect on how ideas in the speaker sessions apply to the minds-on, hands-on activities; and to share their own ideas with other participants.

 What is the schedule for the day, and what if we need to leave early?

-The day will begin with registration from 8-9:00 am CST at Van Meter Hall.
-From 9:00 a.m.-12:00 p.m.
-CST there will be two speaker sessions with a break in between; each session will feature three speakers and a Q&A period.
-From 12-2:30 p.m.
-CST, participants will go to lunch and explore the activities at the Downing Student Union.
-If your school needs to leave early, we can schedule you for the 12-12:30 lunchtime, but the activities cannot be available any earlier than 12:00.
+The day will begin with registration from 8-9:00 a.m.
+CST at Van Meter Hall.
+Starting at 9:00 a.m.
+CST, there will be two speaker sessions with a break in between with more music.
+Around 11:45, participants will go to lunch and explore the activities at the Downing Student Union until 3:00 p.m.
+CST.
+If your school needs to leave early, we can schedule you for an earlier lunchtime, but the activities will not be available until after the speaker sessions.

 May participants bring cell phones?